Evil Dead (2013) | Review

 Of course, they’re not very smart because when the group inevitably discovers the cabin’s basement due to the foul stench emanating from it, Eric decides it’s a good idea to read the Necronomicon that had been left there undisturbed.
 Never mind it being wrapped in barbed wire and having warning text written on the pages telling him not to read the Latin, which would be enough for anyone with more than five brain cells to understand reading the book was a bad idea.
 The movie needs to happen!
 Considering Cabin in the Woods came out well before and made fun of this very situation with lines like “Do not read the Latin,” it’s a shame that there wasn’t a better reason why Eric would be so bold and dumb to read from a book that is so overtly advertising the fact that you shouldn’t read from it.
 I also don’t recall any point in the film where Eric’s scholastic background is disclosed in a way that would suggest why he would be the smarty smart person with an insatiable curiosity.

 Nitpicks aside, once the horror gets going, Evil Dead delivers.
 This is probably the best horror remake I’ve watched in the past couple months.
 The makeup and gory practical effects are extremely convincing to the point of being really unsettling and uncomfortable to watch.
 There’s no stop-motion fun-fest that closed out the final moments of the original film, but it more than makes up for it with some great shocking moments.
-Some of those moments involve razor blades, electric turkey carvers, chainsaws and the various ways they can interact with the human body.
-It’s a gruesome time, but it works for the movie in a way that I appreciated, as opposed to something like an Eli Roth film where the gore and violence feels overly gratuitous, serving no other purpose than to shock and disgust.
+Some of those moments involve razor blades, electric turkey carvers, chainsaws, and the various ways they can interact with the human body.
+It’s a gruesome time, but it works for the movie in a way that I appreciated, as opposed to something like an Eli Roth film where the gore and violence feel overly gratuitous, serving no other purpose than to shock and disgust.
 Evil Dead doesn’t come across as torture porn.
-It’s an extremely violent film about supernatural demons possessing people and making them do terrible things, but the violence does not feel as out of place like it would in another movie.
+It’s an extremely violent film about supernatural demons possessing people and making them do terrible things, but the violence does not feel as out of place as it would in another movie.

 If you’re not one for the gory, violent horror though, this is definitely a movie for you to skip.
 As good as I think this remake is, it’s not a film I can recommend to someone with a weak stomach.
-Because the makeup and special effects are so good, the violence is very real looking and will likely turn the stomachs of the squeamish.
+Because the makeup and special effects are so good, the violence is very real-looking and will likely turn the stomachs of the squeamish.
 There are a few moments where the real durability of the human body is brought into question and someone’s limb is pulled apart like a stick of mozzarella, but it’s a minor flaw in the presentation.

 TL;DR (Conclusion)